 3) External wall-mounted heated cabinet.
 These have a heating element which activates when temperatures are low.
 They require an electricity supply and must be installed according to the manufacturer’s recommendations.

 Product shown: DefibSafe External Heated Cabinet with Alarm

 Product shown: SADS UK External Heated Cabinet with Alarm

 For up to date prices and more information, please contact the manufacturers and/or distributors.

-Please note: WAST does not recommend using a locked cabinet, which is also the recommendation stated by the BHF and Resuscitation Council UK.
+Please note: WAST does not recommend using a locked cabinet, which is also the recommendation stated by Save a Life Cymru and Resuscitation Council UK.